cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 In Kotlin, singletons can be lazily instantiated after it is first accessed.
 ##### Python
-Yes, lazy instatiation is possible for with python singletons.
+Yes, lazy instantiation is possible for with python singletons.

 ### Procedural programming